xzf0587/mcsmcp2/README.md

     Can I get a Chuck Norris joke?
     ```

     This will now show a Chuck Norris joke - instead of the additional permissions.
+If that's not the case - you probably have missed the [prerequisite](#️-prerequisites) that the environment needs to have the `get new features early` toggle on.

     ![Chuck Norris joke](./assets/chucknorrisjoke.png)